Probate Q&A Series

 D. The Hearing Process

-• If beneficiaries object, they can appear and argue reasonableness or necessity of expenses.
+• If beneficiaries or other interested persons object, they may appear and contest the reasonableness or necessity of the requested amounts.

 E. Clerk’s Order and Appeal